Whanganui District Council: Civic symbols

+Logo

+The Whanganui district council logo was revealed to the public on 28 January 2026 at a cost of $116,899.
+Research conducted in early 2025 found about 60% of local residents could not recall the council crest and many did not understand what services and responsibilities the council provides.
+The main reasoning for the rebrand is the goal consolidating the 20 separate brand identities and costing savings by using a simple single colour logo.

 Coat of arms

 Wanganui City Council was granted a Coat of Arms in 1955.
 The Whanganui District Council has adopted the use of these arms as memorial bearings.
 The blazon for the arms is: